 3.Thius is also your first release in 4 years, can you tell us a little bit more about what has been going on during that time frame?

 Well we played only 2 shows as there were a few cancelations including a show I was looking forward to with Satarial..I was also banned from some venues then the pandemic hit.
 We played one private gig in the crypt under my house to a handfull of people and a bigger show ”Full moon gathering“ with our friends from Sturmtiger and Rancor Profundo.
 Christophe Szpajdel was also there showcasing an exhibition on his art as well as Black Metal Brewery (our old Moonrape bassist) who was doing a “tap take over“ of the pub.
 It went down great.
 Our guitarist Barrat managed to lock himself in the toilets before the show then got himself thrown out of the venue, at least after we had played.
 We had a boa constrictor on stage and some heavy metal pole dancing ladies, good times.

 Band wise it was a struggle to record the album which started at least 2 years ago.
 Our recording engineer disappeared for a year and when we did meet up we were that drunk and high that it was difficult to get anything done.

-4.You refer to your music as being 'hell metal', can you tell us a little bit more about this term?
+4.Some of your lyrics cover Occult themes, can you tell us a little bit more about your interest in this topic?

-5.What are some of the lyrical topics and subjects the band explores with the new release and also how would you describe your progress as songwriters over the years?
+5.What are some of the other lyrical topics and subjects the band has explored so far with the music?

-6.What is the meaning and inspiration behind the name 'Grand Demise Of Civilization'?
+6.What is the meaning and inspiration behind the name 'Nyctopia'?

 7.Can you tell us a little bit more about the artwork that is presented on the new album cover?